espressif/esp-idf/docs/en/api-reference/peripherals/i2c.rst

 .. only:: SOC_I2C_SUPPORT_SLAVE

     - (Slave only) Size of buffers to allocate for sending and receiving data.
 As I2C is a master-centric bus, data can only go from the slave to the master at the master's request.
-Therefore, the slave will usually have a send buffer where the slave application writes data.
+Therefore, the slave usually has a send buffer where the slave application writes data.
 The data remains in the send buffer to be read by the master at the master's own discretion.

 - Flags for allocating the interrupt (see ESP_INTR_FLAG_* values in :component_file:`esp_hw_support/include/esp_intr_alloc.h`)